-The primetime speed event of the year has come and gone, the 100m final at the Rio 2016 Olympics.
+The prime time speed event of the year has come and gone, the 100m final at the Rio 2016 Olympics.
 As always, it was exciting for athletes and non-athletes alike.
 People who don’t sprint love the short term excitement and marvel at the incredible feat; the people who do sprint gawk at the technical refinement and get excited about pushing their own limits.
-The problem is, most athletes just get this feeling for a few weeks after the olympics or a few weeks before their season.
-This doesn’t work.
+Proper sprint training isn’t just for the olympics.
+Your athletes should incorporate sprint training for speed development in their sport.

 Almost every sport, with a running base at least, is built on speed.
 So, why don’t more people train for it?

-JUST DOING IT ISN’T ENOUGH, THERE’S 5 THINGS YOU NEED TO BE DOING TO GET FASTER
+JUST DOING IT ISN’T ENOUGH, THERE ARE 4 THINGS YOU NEED TO BE DOING TO GET FASTER

 If you want to get faster, your training has to focus on trying to improve these 4 things…